-Application Applied
+Application : Applied

-Explanation on application of the practice The Terms of Reference of the Group AC sets out, among others, that any former key audit partner of the External Auditors shall observe a cooling-off period of at least three (3) years before being appointed as a member of the Group AC.
+Explanation on application of the practice : The Terms of Reference of the Group AC sets out, among others, that any former key audit partner of the External Auditors shall observe a cooling-off period of at least three (3) years before being appointed as a member of the Group AC.

-Explanation for departure
+Explanation for departure :

-5 1 1 ired to complete the columns below.
+Large companies are req uired to complete the columns below.
 Non-large companies are encouraged

 to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :